MatsuTaku/libbo/README.md

     - `swapnext2(0b 00 11 01 10) -> 0b 11 00 10 01`

   ## LICENSE
-  This library is lisenced by The Unlicense.
+  This library is licensed by The Unlicense.

   ## Usage
   You can handle libbo only including header directory at `/include`.</br>